Where challenge means reward; where living means learning

 Are we right for you?

 Our staff embrace, and are motivated by, our challenge, context and remote location.
-But living and working in Noonkanbah is far removed from what many are used to, and, particularly for those leaving close family behind, this can be a demanding career choice.
+Living and working in Noonkanbah is far removed from what many are used to and particularly for those leaving close family behind, this can be a demanding career choice.

-- We’re a small community, with limited facilities.
+- We’re a growing community, with expanding facilities.
 Our people love the natural beauty of our remote location but we’re some distance from the nearest major town, which means that you need to make plans in advance.